Iván Fischer: Other symphonic work and opera

 In the US, Fischer held the position of Principal Guest Conductor of the Cincinnati Symphony Orchestra for seven years.
 In 2006, he became Principal Guest Conductor of the National Symphony Orchestra of Washington, D.C.
 In April 2007, Fischer was named the principal conductor of the National Symphony Orchestra (Washington, D.C.), after Leonard Slatkin stepped down as music director in 2008.
 He held the title for two years.

 Fischer was Music Director at Kent Opera in the UK from 1984 to 1989.
 He was Music Director of the Opéra National de Lyon from 2000 to 2003.
 The Lyon production of Ariadne auf Naxos received the prize of Best Regional Opera Production of the Year given by the Association of French Music Critics.
 Other work in opera as a guest conductor has included a Mozart cycle in the Vienna State Opera, and productions in Zurich, London, Paris, Brussels, Stockholm and Budapest.
 He debuted in 2006 at Glyndebourne Festival Opera in a new production of Così fan tutte:

 In 2006, Fischer was named Principal Artist of the Orchestra of the Age of Enlightenment.
 In February 2011, he was named Music Director of the Konzerthaus Berlin and Principal Conductor of the Konzerthausorchester Berlin, effective with the 2012–2013 season, with an initial contract of 3 years.
 In October 2016, the orchestra announced that Fischer is to stand down as its principal conductor after the 2017/2018 season, at which close he concluded his tenure in the post.
 In October 2020, the Royal Concertgebouw Orchestra announced the appointment of Fischer as its next honorary guest conductor (honorair gastdirigent), effective with the 2021-2022 season.
+In July 2024, the European Union Youth Orchestra announced the appointment of Fischer as its music director, with immediate effect.

 In 2011, Fischer was awarded the Royal Philharmonic Society's Music Award and the Dutch Ovatie Prize.
 In 2013, he was named an Honorary Member of the Royal Academy of Music in London.